 - Use offsite backup with critical data to help avoid a single point of failure.

-- Select only critical information to backup offline to minimize the amount of data being transferred, and increase overall performance.
+- Select only critical information to backup online (offsite) to minimize the amount of data being transferred, reduce online storage size, and increase overall performance.

-- (xSP) To enable FastBIT transfers for a file, that file must have at least 2 copies previously backed up on the server.
+- (xSP/Cloud) To enable FastBIT transfers for a file, that file must have at least 2 copies previously backed up on the server.

-- (xSP) To enhance FastBIT, make sure the Work directory has free disk space totaling at least 3x the total amount of data you want to transfer.
+- (xSP/Cloud) To enhance FastBIT, make sure the Work directory has free disk space totaling at least 3x the total amount of data you want to transfer.

 - Schedule jobs to run after office hours to ensure that all information is current and that the software will not interfere with normal procedures while it runs.

 - Update Disaster Recovery (DR) images monthly.
 More frequent images are generally inefficient and less frequent images can be outdated.

 - DR Images can be scheduled to run monthly on a specific day of the week by scheduling it to run "Daily" but only on a single day (for example, Saturday) and setting it to run only every 4th occurrence.
 This tells the software to run a DR Image every 4th Saturday.

 - Create a new DR Image any time new hardware or software is installed to minimize compatibility issues.

 - Create a new DR Image before major Windows Updates

 - If your machine requires a hardware replacement, make sure any new hardware is as similar as possible (preferably identical) to minimize compatibility issues.
 Processor architecture must be the same i.e. Intel vs AMD, 32-bit (x86) vs 64-bit (x64).